did517/Software-Development/README.md

 ##  Why I'm Taking This Program

 I'm taking this program because I want to build a solid foundation in coding.
-After completing this program, I plan to study cybersecurity at university, and, my end goal is to build a carrer in that field.
+After completing this program, I plan to study cybersecurity at university, and, my end goal is to build a career in that field.
 This course is a first step toward becoming a skilled and responsible tech professional.